swiftlang/swift-syntax/Sources/SwiftIfConfig/SwiftIfConfig.docc/SwiftIfConfig.md

 * <doc:ActiveSyntaxVisitor> and <doc:ActiveSyntaxAnyVisitor> are visitor types that only visit the syntax nodes that are included ("active") for a given build configuration, implicitly skipping any nodes within inactive `#if` clauses.
 * `SyntaxProtocol.removingInactive(in:)` produces a syntax node that removes all inactive regions (and their corresponding `IfConfigDeclSyntax` nodes) from the given syntax tree, returning a new tree that is free of `#if` conditions.
 * `IfConfigDeclSyntax.activeClause(in:)` determines which of the clauses of an `#if` is active for the given build configuration, returning the active clause.
-* `SyntaxProtocol.isActive(in:)` determines whether the given syntax node is active for the given build configuration.
-The result is one of "active"
-    (the node is included in the program), "inactive" (the node is not included in the program), or "unparsed" (the node is not included in the program and is also allowed to have syntax errors).
-* `SyntaxProtocol.configuredRegions(in:)` produces an array describing the various regions in which a configuration has an effect, indicating active, inactive, and unparsed regions in the source tree.
-The array can be used as an input to `SyntaxProtocol.isActive(inConfiguredRegions:)` to determine whether a given syntax node is active.
+* `SyntaxProtocol.configuredRegions(in:)` produces a `ConfiguredRegions` value that can be used to efficiently test whether a given syntax node is in an active, inactive, or unparsed region (via `isActive`).